mfcabrera/hooqu/README.rst

 Name
 ---------

-Jukumari (pronounced hooqumari) is the Aymara name for the `spectacled bear <https://en.wikipedia.org/wiki/Spectacled_bear>`_, also known as the Andean bear, Andean short-faced bear, or mountain bear.
-Other names include ukumari or ukuku.
+Jukumari (pronounced hooqumari) is the Aymara name for the `spectacled bear <https://en.wikipedia.org/wiki/Spectacled_bear>`_ (Tremarctos ornatus), also known as the Andean bear, Andean short-faced bear, or mountain bear.